-- 1. Traditional PhD: a PhD candidate's work is assessed on the basis of a thesis. - 2.
-PhD with publication: a PhD candidate's work is assessed on the basis of the submission of a thesis containing a number of papers written up as journal articles.
+- 1. Traditional PhD: A PhD candidate's work is assessed on the basis of a thesis. - 2.
+PhD with publication: A PhD candidate's work is assessed on the basis of the submission of a thesis containing a number of papers written up as journal articles.

-Entry requirements: An applicant for admission to candidature for the Doctor of Philosophy must have completed one of the following:
+Entry requirements: An applicant for admission to candidature for the Doctor of Philosophy must have completed one of the

-- an appropriate undergraduate degree with honours at a minimum level of Second Class Division A (distinction average), or - a master degree with appropriate research training in a relevant field, or - an equivalent qualification and/or demonstrated research experience with evidence of capacity to undertake independent research work (eg an authored publication).
+- · an appropriate undergraduate degree with honours at a minimum level of Second Class Division A (Honours 2A) or equivalent, or - a masters degree with appropriate research training in a relevant field, or - an equivalent qualification.